Interferometer Techniques for Gravitational-Wave Detection: Acknowledgements

 \section{Acknowledgements}

-We would like to thank our colleagues in the GEO\,600 project for many useful discussions over the years.
-AF acknowledges support from the University of Birmingham.
+We would like to thank our colleagues in the GEO\,600 project and in the LIGO Scientific Collaboration for many useful discussions over the years.
+We'd like to thank GariLynn Billingsley for providing us with data and advice regarding Advanced LIGO mirror maps.
+We thank Miguel Dovale \'Alvarez, Anna Green, Daniel T\"oyr\"a and Haixing Miao for their time to read many of the new sections in this article and for the helpful discussions.
+AF, CB and DB acknowledge support from the University of Birmingham.
 KS acknowledges support from the University of Glasgow and the Albert Einstein Institute, Hannover.
 Some of the illustrations have been prepared using the component library by Alexander Franzen.
+This document has been assigned the LIGO Laboratory document number LIGO-P1500233.